-Individuals wishing to study German at university will most likely find out that they will need a German A-level as a prerequisite.
+Individuals wishing to study a German degree will most likely find out that they will need a German Studies A-level as a prerequisite.
 However, apart from this, students should look into studying areas that interest them, from History to English and these areas of knowledge will shine through when studying aspects of culture and history of the country during the degree course.

 Individuals should expect to develop their listening, writing, reading and overall speaking of the German language.
 However, each institution will teach students varying modules; therefore it is vital that prospective students research the topic, choosing a degree course and learn what modules they will be taking.